htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`GPU_DISCOVERY_EXTRA[STARTD]`
     A string valued parameter that defaults to ``-extra``.
-It cannot be used to pass addiitonal command line arguments to the :tool:`condor_gpu_discovery` tool.
+It cannot be used to pass additional command line arguments to the :tool:`condor_gpu_discovery` tool.

 :macro-def:`MACHINE_RESOURCE_<name>[STARTD]`